AnnieEvans83/UVDecomp_SGD/README.md

 README.md is a high level overview of my Capstone project.

-sgd_AE.py is the UVDecomposition using Stochastic Gradient class that I wrote using Python, NumPY, and Pandas.
+sgd_AE.py is the UVDecomposition using Stochastic Gradient Descent class that I wrote using Python, NumPY, and Pandas.

-SGD_Mini_Example.ipynb is a working example on how to use the UVDecomposition using Stochastic Gradient class using the same animal example from the Capstone presentation.
+SGD_Mini_Example.ipynb is a working example on how to use the UVDecomposition using Stochastic Gradient Descent class using the same animal example from the Capstone presentation.

+Handwritten calcs.pdf is a scan of my hand calcuations deriving the partial derivaites for the Stochastic Gradient Descent

 #Outline